As a Boston homeschooler, you're part of a rare and extraordinary group. We hope this decade of data encourages you on your journey.

 When reviewing data, it's important to understand the researcher's intent.
 Our reason for analyzing homeschool data is to make sure families do not feel alone (especially since Boston has such a small group).
 Our goal is not to persuade others to home educate, but to encourage the families that do.
 So our approach to data analysis is to make sure homeschoolers know others like them are out there.

-The data also doesn't show any demographic information such as which Boston neighborhoods, income or educational levels, family structures, ethnicities, political or religious affiliations or genders are more likely to homeschool.
+The data doesn't show any demographic information such as which Boston neighborhoods, income or educational levels, family structures, ethnicities, political or religious affiliations or genders are more likely to homeschool.
 While this info may be insightful and esteem boosting, we're personally thankful the city doesn't collect it.
 But the National Center For Education Statistics (NCES), which conducts voluntary surveys -- collects some.
 As a homeschooling family, we have not received a homeschool survey, so our family (and families like ours) may not be represented.

 When reviewing data sets, also remember national results don't necessarily reflect the reality in our city.
 One example is that the national homeschool rate in 2016 (according to NCES) was 3.3%, but the percentage in Boston (1.8%) and Massachusetts (0.75%) (according to DESE) at that time were significantly lower.
 If NCES' data is accurate, then it reveals how niche of a group Boston homeschoolers really are, especially on a national level.